-.
-An incorrect response on the ESTA form may create delays while travelling or result in denial from the visa waiver program, which then requires a visa to enter the US.
+ESTA (Electronic System for Travel Authorization) is a document required to enter the United States under the visa waiver program (VWP).
+To ensure fast processing and authorisation, care should be taken so that the responses on this visa waiver application are entered correctly.
+Some common mistakes can be easily overlooked when completing the ESTA application.
+An incorrect response to the ESTA form may create delays while travelling or result in denial from the visa waiver program, which then requires a visa to enter the US.
 Being aware of important recommendations for completing the ESTA application can facilitate a successful trip to the US.

 How soon should I apply for ESTA before I travel?

-While most documents are authorized within 24 hours or less, sometimes it may take longer.
+While most documents are authorized within 24 hours or less, sometimes they may take longer.
 The application for the visa waiver program should be submitted at least 72 hours before travelling.
 Applicants should apply much sooner if they anticipate there might be an issue getting their authorization approved.
-Then, if the document is not approved, there is sufficient time to contact a US embassy to apply for a visa.
+If the document is not approved, there is sufficient time to contact a US embassy to apply for a visa.

 Can I have the application mailed to a physical address or complete the application in person?